 - They fired Paul Westphal after 51 wins over two seasons and one week.
 He hated Cousins.
 Keith Smart lasted the rest of the season and the next year, 48 wins total.

-- He was followed by 7 win Ty Corbin and George Karl, an epic disaster.
+- 7 win Ty Corbin and George Karl, were epic disasters.

-They are not going to make the playoffs this year which means 12 years in a row, the NBA leader in that department.
-They are a developmental team, stuck on grooming De’Aaron Fox and hoping he develops at an accelerated pace so veterans want to play with him and in Sacramento.
-It is Sacramento so it always feels like Sisyphus climbing uphill and that damn rock rolling down to crush him.
-And us.
+The Kings are not going to make the playoffs this year which means 15 years in a row, the NBA leader in that department.
+They are a developmental team, wasting De’Aaron Fox’s excellence.
+Veterans will want to play with Fox but are they willing to play in Sacramento for a sinking ship?
+Because it is Sacramento, it always feels like Sisyphus climbing uphill and that damn rock rolling down to crush him.